• Skip to primary navigation

 This recipe makes approximately 18–20 mini meatloaves if the cups are filled to the top.

-Bake the meatloaf in the muffin tin for 25 minutes, then top each mini meatloaf with ketchup.
+Bake the meatloaf in the muffin pan for 25 minutes, then top each mini meatloaf with ketchup.
 I spread it with an offset spatula to make it even.
 A butter knife would work, too.

 Return the muffin tins to the oven to bake for an additional 5 minutes.
 The ketchup will set slightly on top.